 How to Build a Boat Dock at Home

 When picking boat dock decking materials, think about cost, upkeep, durability, and style.
 Weighing the good and bad of each option helps you choose wisely.
 This ensures your dock looks great and lasts long.

-See also How to Build a Casting Deck in an Aluminum Boat at Home
+See also How to Build a Boat Motor Stand at Home

+How to Build a Boat Dock at Home